MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 ### Example 4: Convert a JSON string to a hash table
 ````
-PS C:\> '{ "key":"value1", "Key":"value2", "":"value3 }' | ConvertFrom-Json -AsHashtable
+PS C:\> '{ "key":"value1", "Key":"value2" }' | ConvertFrom-Json -AsHashtable
 ````

-This command shows 2 cases where the `-AsHashtable` switch can overcome limitations of the command: the JSON string contains 2 key value pairs with keys that differ only in casing and the key that is just an empty string.
+This command shows an example where the `-AsHashtable` switch can overcome limitations of the command: the JSON string contains 2 key value pairs with keys that differ only in casing.
 Without the switch, the command would have thrown an error.

 ## PARAMETERS